-An update which adds iOS7 support and fixes issues with image import from the camera and camera roll is due any day now...
+An update which added iOS7 support and fixed issues with image import from the camera and camera roll.

 The current version of Light Box is also now available as a free Windows and MacOSX app from the SEN Teacher website.

 An App update is available from the Amazon Android Appstore and Google Play - this updates performance and increases the number of Android and Kindle devices supported.